whylime/whylime.github.io/content/about.md

 I’m especially interested in the intersection of data science and security, and in the past have worked on projects related to anti-abuse, fraud, and malicious web app traffic detection.
 I also have [strong feelings](https://www.arepiechartsgood.info/) about pie charts.

-I've dabbled in triathlon (a few sprints, Olys, and a single 70.3 were enough for me!) but I'm mostly back to running these days.
+I enjoy endurance sports and, while I'm primarily a runner, I've dabbled in triathlon up to the 70.3 distance.
 When I'm not staring at a screen, I'm probably lacing up to head outside and log some miles.
 I've completed multiple half marathons, marathons, self-supported 50Ks, and a few duration-based (6/12h) races.